 Learn more about Apex

-Incorporated in 1853, Apex is strategically located in the Research Triangle Park Area or ‘The Triangle’ which contributes to its strong economy and excellent quality of life.
-With a population just over 37,000 residents Apex has experienced considerable growth over the past 20 years and was proudly listed on CNN/Money’s top places to live in 2007.
-It continues to be a highly livable community with a great deal going for it.
+Incorporated in 1853 as a rural railroad village, Apex is now strategically located within the Research Triangle region, which contributes to its strong economy and excellent quality of life.
+With a population just over 37,000 residents, Apex has experienced considerable growth over the past 20 years.
+In 2007, this bustling small town made CNN/Money’s list as one of the best places to live in the U.S.

-For those looking to relocate or buy a home in Apex, NC there is a little of everything, in nearly every price range, from single-family homes and condos to planned housing developments and subdivisions.
+If you are interested in relocating to historic Apex, you’ll find a selection of homes in nearly every price range, from single-family houses and condos to planned housing developments and subdivisions.

 Shopping and Dining

-From consignment and antique shops to home décor and gift shops, the local shopping scene in Apex, NC will fit all your needs.
+From consignment and antique shops to home décor and gift shops, the local shopping scene in Apex is a lively experience.
 There’s The Rusty Bucket for hand-made items, trinkets and home accessories or My Girlfriend’s Closet for high-end consignment clothing and gifts.
-Spend an afternoon strolling along the streets of the newly revitalized Downtown Apex and stop into one of the many locally-owned boutiques or antique shops like Antiques on Salem Street or Sophie & Mollie’s Boutique.
-Shop for local produce at the Apex Farmer’s Market or take in the local historic sites and sounds.
-For school clothing, home items and sporting goods, the Beaver Creek Commons is home to many retail chains and box stores along with a movie theater and restaurants.
+Spend an afternoon strolling along the streets of Downtown Apex and discover locally-owned boutiques and antique shops, including Antiques on Salem Street and Sophie & Mollie’s Boutique.
+Shop for local produce at the Apex Farmer’s Market.
+For school clothing, home items and sporting goods, Beaver Creek Commons is home to many retail chains and box stores along with a movie theater and restaurants.

-After a long day of shopping, Apex has plenty of places to grab a quick bite to eat, have a romantic meal or just spend time watching the game with friends.
+Apex offers plenty of places to grab a quick bite, enjoy a long, leisurely meal, or get together with friends and watch a game.
 There’s Peak City Grill for traditional American fare for lunch and dinner, Skipper’s Fish Fry for fresh seafood and Mama Mia’s for pizza and pasta.
-Locals can also take a quick drive to Raleigh or Chapel Hill for many other fine dining and entertainment options.
+Locals also make a quick drive to Raleigh or Chapel Hill for many other fine dining and entertainment options.

 Parks, Culture and Entertainment